10 Top Reasons to List Your Therapy Practice in a Directory

 CE Sponsor Approvals

 GoodTherapy.org is Approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy.org maintains responsibility for this program and its content.
-APA approval applies to all events listed after May 2011.
+GoodTherapy.org received APA approval in May 2011.
+Events after 2011 may meet APA requirements for Continuing Education credits.

 GoodTherapy.org has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6380.
 Programs that do not qualify for NBCC credit are clearly identified.
 GoodTherapy.org is solely responsible for all aspects of the programs.